-- > Patients and medical emergencies always have priority when using the elevators. - > Do not use the elevators during a fire or fire drill. - If you are stuck in the elevator: - a.
+- Patients and medical emergencies always have priority when using the elevators. - > Students may only use employee elevators located in the backstage areas.
+These are shared elevators with patients for transport, and students may be asked to exit to allow for privacy. - Do not use the elevators during a fire or fire drill. - If you are stuck in the elevator: - a.
 Use the telephone to notify the operator or someone outside of the elevator. - b.
 Identify yourself and tell them which elevator you are on and floor location. - c.
 Alert them to other pertinent information, e.g., patient on elevator. - d.
 Remain calm and wait for assistance.